hfleitas/bigtuna/README.md

 ![EventstreamDestination.png](assets/EventstreamDestination.png "Eventstream Desination")

 6. The eventhouse and workspace must be created prior to this step.
+Click Save & Publish.
 7. Configure new or existing destination table, set advanced filter to look back from the eventstream starting point, and table mapping.

 ![EventstreamDestinationConfigure.png](assets/EventstreamDestinationConfigure.png "Eventstream Destination Configure")